-The regulations for divorce emphasize that while women “have rights similar to those (of men) over them in kindness,” nevertheless “men are a degree above them” (v.
+Allah’s regulations for divorce emphasize regarding women that “men have a degree over them” (v.
 228).
-This may be why men can divorce their wives simply by saying, “Talaq” – I divorce you – but women may not do this.
-Such an easy procedure leads to divorces in a fit of pique, followed by reconciliation – and the Qur’an anticipates this and attempts to head it off by stipulating that a husband who divorces his wife three times cannot reconcile with her until she marries another man and is in turn divorced by him (v.
+This may be why men can divorce their wives simply by saying, “Talaq” — I divorce you — but women may not do this.
+Such an easy procedure leads to divorces in a fit of pique, followed by reconciliation — and the Qur’an anticipates this and attempts to head it off by stipulating that a husband who divorces his wife three times cannot reconcile with her until she marries another man and is in turn divorced by him: “And if he has divorced her [for the third time], then she is not lawful to him afterward until she marries a husband other than him” (v.
 230).
 This has given rise to the phenomenon of “temporary husbands,” who marry and divorce thrice-divorced women at the behest of Islamic clerics even in our own day, so that these poor women can then return to their original husbands.
-This practice has, as one may imagine, given rise to abuses.
+This practice has, as one may imagine, given rise to abuses, and a hadith depicts Muhammad condemning it.
+Muslim clerics insist that the poor woman’s new marriage and divorce must be genuine before she can return to her original husband.

-Verses 234 and 240 concern the arrangements men make for their wives in their wills; those interested in the doctrine of abrogation will note that Ibn Kathir contends of v.
+Allah then goes on to detail the arrangements men make for their wives in their wills (vv.
+234, 240); those interested in the doctrine of abrogation will be interested in the fact that Ibn Kathir contends of v.
 240 that “the majority of the scholars said that this Ayah (2:240) was abrogated by the Ayah (2:234).”

-Immediately following is the famous statement that “there is no compulsion in religion” (v.
-256).
-Islamic spokesmen in the West frequently quote it to disprove the contention that Islam spread by the sword, or even to claim that Islam is a religion of peace.
-According to an early Muslim, Mujahid ibn Jabr, this verse was abrogated by Qur’an 9:29, in which the Muslims are commanded to fight against the People of the Book.
-Others, however, according to the Islamic historian Tabari, say that 2:256 was never abrogated, but was revealed precisely in reference to the People of the Book.
+Muslim spokesmen in the West frequently quote that phrase to disprove the contention that Islam spread by the sword, or even to claim that Islam is a religion of peace.
+However, according to an early Muslim, Mujahid ibn Jabr, this verse was abrogated by Qur’an 9:29, in which the Muslims are commanded to fight against and subjugate the People of the Book.
+Others, however, according to the Islamic historian Tabari, say that the “no compulsion” verse was never abrogated, but was revealed precisely in reference to the People of the Book.
 They are not to be forced to accept Islam, but may practice their religions as long as they pay the jizya (poll-tax) and “feel themselves subdued” (9:29).
+No compulsion indeed.